-The State Budget is the means by which the Victorian Government details how it plans to collect and spend public monies for the upcoming year.
-The Budget has two components: the Budget Papers and the Appropriation Bill to Parliament.
+The State budget is the means by which the Victorian Government details how it plans to collect and spend public monies for the upcoming year.
+The budget has two components, the budget papers and the Appropriation Bills.

-The Budget Papers detail the Government’s fiscal strategy, the overall budget position of the State, and the goods and services that are to be delivered by each department in order to achieve the Government’s outcomes.
+The budget papers detail the Government’s economic and fiscal strategy, the overall budget position of the State, the State’s capital program and the goods and services that are to be delivered by each department in order to achieve the Government’s strategic priorities and objectives.

 To use public monies the government of the day must pass a Bill in Parliament to appropriate those monies.
 Government appropriates funding annually on behalf of departments for the business of government.

-The tabling of the Appropriation Bill and Budget Papers is the culmination of a six month process in which Government, through its Cabinet and other processes, decides how best to allocate resources.
-Through the budget process the government of the day decides how it will use the available public money to achieve the best outcomes for the public.
+The tabling of the Appropriation Bills and budget papers is the culmination of a six month process in which Government, through its Cabinet and other processes, decides how best to allocate resources.